 The intermittent nature of renewable electricity production and the ambition to reach a share of 50% or above of wind and solar in the EU generation mix by 2030 invite reflection on the role of conventional natural gas in power in the short-to-medium term.
 Further, natural gas today plays a major role in industry and the residential heating sector.

-Recent energy-related protests have underlined the importance of ensuring that the EU’s decarbonisation commitment is accompanied by public acceptance; and a great deal of public acceptance will be determined by the affordability of energy for citizens.
+Recent energy-related protests have underlined the importance of ensuring that the EU’s decarbonisation strategy is accompanied by public acceptance, and a great deal of public acceptance will be determined by the affordability of energy for citizens.

 Despite the adoption of Paris Agreement and very recently the Katowice Rulebook, the IEA expects that oil, gas, shale gas and coal will continue to provide a great share of the global energy supply.
 Moreover, in several non-EU countries the consumption of conventional fuels, including natural gas, is foreseen to increase in the next years.
 IEA scenarios for Europe also see some continuing role for fossil fuels (see IEA World Energy Outlook 2018).

 To what extent can we discuss the role and long-term prospects for conventional gas in this context?
-What should the next Commission do in order to ensure that decarbonisation occurs in a cost-effective way?
+What should the next Commission do in order to ensure the EU decarbonisation strategy is carried out in a cost-effective way?
 Which problems should the Gas Market Design address and how should it address them?

 This workshop was organized in partnership with FSR, GIE and Eurogas